Skip to main content

 When a WaFd Bank account holder passes away, the next step depends on how the accounts were set up.
 Accounts with beneficiary designations or trust ownership transfer outside of probate.
 Accounts titled solely in the deceased's name require the estate's legal representative to work with WaFd Bank's Client Care / Estate Services (1-800-324-9375) to access and distribute the funds.

-Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting WaFd Bank.
-A certified death certificate is the primary document required to start any claim.
+Before contacting WaFd Bank, have the account holder's full name, date of birth, and any available account numbers ready.
+A certified death certificate is required to initiate the claim.

 Death claim process